paivij/Joku/README.md

 helvetti

-houston we have a problem.......
+houston we have a problem FHAT